Murali-Learner/open_pdf/README.md

 # OpenPDF 📄

-OpenPDF is a Flutter-based app for efficient PDF management, allowing users to download, view, and search PDFs with ease.
+OpenPDF is a Flutter-based app for efficient PDF management, allowing users to download and view.
 It integrates local storage and file sharing, making it a complete solution for your PDF needs.

 ## Features